 It was opened in 1987 after a family decided to give their pets a place to rest, and today 22 years later, they have revolutionized the aftercare industry for pets in Canada.

 They adhere to the International Association of Pet Cemeteries and Crematories IAPCC.

 Gateway provides services including communal and individual cremations, viewing and visitation facilities, and a variety of memorial products.

-You can choose from various granite textured urns priced at around $35 or a hand crafted cedar urn priced from $55-$85 for larger dogs.
+You can choose from various granite textured urns priced at around $35 or a hand-crafted cedar urn priced from $55-$85 for larger dogs.

-Alternatively you can search Amazon to see what products they offer for pet loss.
+Alternatively, you can search Amazon to see what products they offer for pet loss.

 We started The Bridge On-line Memorial Park as a way for you and your family to memorialize your pet, any time you want, any where you want.